BarracudaByte/snippets/README.md

 # snippets

 This repository contains small code snippets for different use cases.
+You can quickly browse them on [BarracudaByte](https://barracudabyte.de/) to quickly search and find useful ones.